azsk/ADOScanner-docs/03-Control-Attestation/README.md

 ## Setup Attestation Repository

-AzSK.ADO internally stores attestation details in a project repository named 'ADOScanner_Attestation' which needs to be configured typically by the project admin.
+AzSK.ADO internally stores attestation details in a project repository named 'ADOScannerAttestation' which needs to be configured typically by the project admin.

 Attestation details for project and its components (build/release/service connection/agent pool) are recorded only when this repository is present inside the project.